Noncollinear Antiferromagnetic Order and Effect of Spin-Orbit Coupling in Spin-1 Honeycomb Lattice: Acknowledgements

 \section{Acknowledgements}

 The authors thank Tyrel McQueen for many fruitful discussions.
-This work was supported by the Robert A. Welch Foundation Grant No. C-1818.
-A.H.N. also acknowledges the support of the National Science Foundation under the grant No.~DMR-1350237.
+This work was supported by the Robert A. Welch Foundation Grant No.~C-1818.
+A.H.N. also acknowledges the support of the National Science Foundation Division of Materials Research under the Award DMR-1917511.
+S.L. and A.H.N. acknowledge the hospitality of the Kavli Institute for Theoretical Physics (supported by the NSF Grant No. PHY-1748958), where a portion of this work was performed.